MohammedThowfiq/MohammedThowfiq/README.md

 - ⚡ Fun fact: ...
 -->

-- 💻 Skilled in Android Application Development, Python, C++, Java, Kotlin and Dart .
+- 💻 Skilled in Android Application Development, Python, C++, Java, Kotlin and Dart.
-- 📱 Experienced Android Developer with 10 apps successfully published on to the Google Play Store.
 - ⚙️ Filled with the potential of converting ideas into working products.
 - ✔ Interested in the field of Machine Learning and Data Science.
 - 🔭 I’m currently working on Mobile Application Development (Flutter) and Machine Learning and learning